evan361425/version-bumper/README.md

 ### Priority

-Arguments can be sent in environment/command/file (detail in `bumper <command> -h`), and the highest priority will be the environment variables.
+Arguments can be sent in environment/command/file (see details in `bumper <command> -h`).

-The lowest priority will be argument in config file.
+The highest priority will be the environment variables, and the lowest priority will be the settings in configuration file.

 ```txt
 Env > Command > Configuration file